German BAE/EADS "veto" was a disappointment, UK's Osborne says

 “I would like to have found more time to discuss the possibility of merger,” he added.

-German sources have however said they were unconvinced by the deal’s commercial logic, and were concerned the combined company could be locked out of U.S. defense deals.
+German sources have however said they were unconvinced by the deal’s commercial logic, and were concerned the combined company could be locked out of U.S. defence deals.

 EADS has a more complicated share structure that gives big influence to German and French industrial groups and the French state.
 To keep its influence at the combined firm, Germany would have had to have bought out a holding by engineering firm Daimler.